Gordon Sanderson Scholars

 The Gordon Sanderson Scholarship

-Awarded annually to an optometry or medical student from the Universities of Otago, Sydney or Auckland for research or education relating to glaucoma, the scholarship was established in memory of Associate Professor Gordon Sanderson, a founding trustee of Glaucoma New Zealand (GNZ) and passionate eye health educator in both New Zealand and Australia.
+Awarded annually to an final year or post graduate optometry or medical student from the Universities of Otago, Sydney or Auckland for research or education relating to glaucoma, the scholarship was established in memory of Associate Professor Gordon Sanderson, a founding trustee of Glaucoma New Zealand (GNZ) and passionate eye health educator in both New Zealand and Australia.

 Find Out More